 LOSS OR DAMAGE

 Programmed works may be excerpted for TV, website, and other promotional purposes.
-Photos supplied by makers may be used for promotional purposes.
-Copies of your DVD may be burned for the purpose of review by film critics.
-If you prefer that Reeling not burn DVD copies for critical review purposes, please notify us in writing and supply at least 5 DVDs for press review.
+Photos and trailers or clips supplied by makers may be used for promotional purposes.
 Reeling must be notified in writing at the time of submission of any press restrictions.
-If you submitted your film online via FilmFreeway, you must send 2 hardcopy DVDs upon acceptance by the festival.

-Entering your film or video automatically indicates your acceptance of all Reeling 2018 submission guidelines and regulations.
-By entering the festival, the entrant automatically authorizes Reeling to publicly screen the work in the festival and agrees to provide an exhibition copy for the period of the festival (September 20-27, 2018) AT NO CHARGE.
+Entering your film or web series automatically indicates your acceptance of all Reeling 2022 submission guidelines and regulations.
+By entering the festival, the entrant automatically authorizes Reeling to publicly screen the work in the festival and agrees to provide an exhibition copy for the period of the festival (September 22 to October 2, 2022) AT NO CHARGE.
 If the film is picked up for distribution after the film has been entered, it is still the responsibility of the entrant to provide an exhibition copy to the festival without charge.
 Once a film/tape is submitted for entry, it may not be withdrawn.
 The entrant assumes all financial responsibility and legal liability for the content of their work including, but not limited to, usage of all copyrighted material for story, voice, visual images, and music.